NNTin/discord-twitter-bot/README.md

 Got questions?
 [Join the bot's discord server!](https://discord.gg/Dkg79tc)

 This rewrite branch uses the rewrite version of discord.py which is in beta.
+Warning: If you are relying on the async version of discord.py use Python's virtual environment.
+Not using venv will break your other projects.

 ## Preview